CD single: Trend of Physical Music Production

 Beginning in 1989 some labels began to package mini CDs in 12 cm slimline cases.
 As the tanzaku sleeves slowly morphed into the use of slimline jewel cases, the production of mini CD singles was halted in the early 2000s.

 As popularity diminished, one of the last Japanese 8 cm CD single released was a reissue and repackaging of "I Was Born to Love You" by Queen in 2004.
 Many of the artists who released 8 cm CDs are from that era, including Wink, Madonna, Phil Collins, Michael Jackson, Queen, U2, Prince, Metallica, Bros, Huey Lewis and the News, Bon Jovi, Kylie Minogue, Falco and George Michael.
 Some singles packaged in 12 cm single jewel cases contained a 12 cm CD adapter.

 Most were sold at around ¥1,000 (£6 or $9) at the time of release during the late 1980s, early 2000s to the present day.

+Present

-However, there has been a small revival as limited edition mini CD singles with Japanese artists such as Hibari Misora with a reissue of her 1989 single "Kawa no Nagare no Yoni" in May 2019 in original long tanzaku form, by the record company Nippon Columbia and in July 2024 with girl group Wink Music Service releasing To Rome with Love.
+However, there has been a small revival of mini CD singles with Japanese artists such as Hibari Misora with a reissue of her 1989 single "Kawa no Nagare no Yoni" in May 2019 in original long tanzaku form, by the record company Nippon Columbia and in July 2024 with girl group Wink Music Service releasing To Rome with Love.

-The Recording Industry Association of Japan shows that in 1997 167,000 units were sold, in 2024 326 mini CD singles were produced.
+Sales data by the Recording Industry Association of Japan show that mini CD Singles reached peak popularity during the 1990s with 167,000,000 units sold in 1997 to a sharp decrease in production during the mid-2000s.
+In 2021 only 9,000 units were released.
+Presently, there has been an increase with 36,000 produced in 2025.

+Since 2023, a day named "Tanzaku CD Day" on 7 July was chosen to celebrate the CD format.
+It is now promoted and celebrated every year in CD shops nationwide with new releases.